Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total six times.
+- Over the past 10 games, the Astros have been named underdog just one time and came away with a win in that contest.

+- When it comes to the over/under, the Astros and their foes are 7-3-0 in their previous 10 contests.

-- The Astros are 7-3-0 against the runline over their past 10 games.
+- The Astros are 7-3-0 against the runline over their past 10 contests.

 Discover More About This Game